 We all desire financial Freedom.
 Some would even say it is the ultimate goal in life.
 But what does financial Freedom entail, exactly?
-Is it being able to buy anything you want without having to worry about money?
+Is it possible to buy anything you want without worrying about money?
 No. That’s materialism, not financial Freedom.

 Financial independence is the ability to have enough wealth to live comfortably without working for money again.